MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

    mov x16, #1
    svc #0x80
 ```
+Here we demonstrate a simple if statement.
+Comparing the code flow with an usual if statement if C, we see that the operations are flipped.
+If the condition evaluates to `true` we jump over the else condition to the if clause.
+We also need to take care to not execute the if clause if we fall through and executes the else clause.
+As outlined above, without a branch condition the The Fetch-Execution-Cycle executes one instruction at a time like clockwork.

+Again the cmp command is an alias for subs, subtract extended and scaled register, setting flags. cmp will therefore be substituted with `subs xzr, x1, x2` and since we read from right to left, x2 will be subtracted from x1. $\text{x1}-\text{x2}$.
+Therefore if x2 is greater then x1, $\text{x1}-\text{x2} > 0 \Leftrightarrow \text{x1} < text{x2}$.
 # Branching
 Branching is the ability for a computer to execute instructions in memory one
 at a time and react to certain conditions and branch out into other parts of the